karanshah229/commit-message-generator/README.md

 -   The diff of changes made
 -   The current Git branch name
 -   A list of recent commit messages
--   Optional ticket details fetched via a Kanban MCP server
+-   Optionally, ticket details fetched via a Kanban MCP server

 ### Output